 Exams are a popular method for assessment of your coursework.
-At UCI we use anonymous grading and exams are run through the Student Services Office.
+At UCI we use anonymous grading and exams are run through the Office of Student Services.
 If you have any questions regarding exam administration please contact the Director of Student Life.

 Important Exam Documents

 Students are responsible for familiarizing themselves with the Academic Rules prior to each exam period.
 They should also read the Exam Memo that will be sent out in the weeks prior by the Director of Student Life.

 In-Person exams will be administered through ExamSoft SofTest or via Blue Book.
 Please make sure you have the most up to date version of Soft Test on your computers via this site.
 Please note that if you don’t download exams by 12 noon the day before your exam in ExamSoft you will have no option but to use Blue Book.

 Take-Home exams will generally be administered through the Take Home Module.
 In this program, once you download an exam the clock is ticking and you must upload your answer within the amount of time specified or by the upload deadline, whichever comes first.

 Please refer to the Exam Technical Information page for more information.

 Exact times and locations will be posted in MyCourses in the days prior to exams.
 However, you can plan your exams using the following tentative exam schedules:

 Every professor with a scheduled exam should hold a review session during reading days.
 Please take note of the days, times, and locations of these review sessions: